 If you were to walk down the street and randomly pick people and ask them what kind of people they believe suffer from eating disorders, the majority would tell you that they believe it is an illness that is only relevant to teenage girls.
 Some people might be surprised to find out that older woman and even children suffer, but they would probably be shocked to find out that men also can fall victim to this terrible disorder.
 Why is that?
 It is because society is still very much in the dark about what eating disorders really are and why someone may develop one.

-Thankfully, this is changing as more and more advocacy groups push for proper understanding of eating disorders.
+Thankfully, this is changing as more and more advocacy groups push for a proper understanding of eating disorders.
 Therapists and doctors are beginning to understand the importance of looking out for eating disorders in men and boys as well as girls and women.
 This is important, as it means that more people who are suffering from an eating disorder will get the treatment that they need.

 Eating disorders are not a vanity issue, they are not about wanting to simply lose weight and they have a very complicated mental and behavioral progression.
-Despite the most obvious behavioral component to the disorder often being the sufferers changed behavior around food, this is just one of the symptoms and it is important to understand that food related behaviors are not simply a result of wanting to be slim.
+Despite the most obvious behavioral component to the disorder often being the sufferers changed behavior around food, this is just one of the symptoms and it is important to understand that food-related behaviors are not simply a result of wanting to be slim.

-People that are suffering from anorexia or some form of eating disorder can become very obsessed with counting calories and wanting to be thin, but this is a symptom of an underlying brain based disorder that has affected the way that they feel about food.
+People that are suffering from anorexia or some form of an eating disorder can become very obsessed with counting calories and wanting to be thin, but this is a symptom of an underlying brain based disorder that has affected the way that they feel about food.
 The result of this is seen in their behaviors around food and eating.

 Having said this, it should be easier to understand that men too can develop eating disorders.
 It is estimated that approximately 10% of eating disorder sufferers are men, but it is likely that this figure would be higher if more men came forward with their problem and if compulsive eaters were included in that figure.
 It is very difficult for men to reach out and ask for help because eating disorders are still very much considered a “women’s disease”.
 There is a lot of stigma that surrounds eating disorders for both men and women.